xlsft/worker/readme.md

 <h2 id="todo"><strong>✅ To do</strong></h2>

 - [x] Pass logger into event object with custom prefix
-- [ ] Add task awaiting if previous task take more time than duration between calls
 - [x] Throw an error if try to emit cron string
 - [x] Add an coroutines to tasks (at least try to)
 - [ ] Add coroutines docs
 - [x] Add log at start of the task
 - [x] Check for infinity in retry function
 - [x] Retry function in coroutines
+- [x] Emit working on cron triggers by name
+- [x] Depends option in task
+- [ ] Add dependencies docs

 <br/>